 Windows 8 and Windows Phone 8 - Windows 8 was a landmark departure from any previous version of Windows before it.
 Windows 8 lost the iconic Windows Start Menu that was a staple to every Windows release beginning with its debut in Windows 95.
 Microsoft followed Apple's OS X and iOS approach by bringing personal computers, tablets and other mobile devices together through Windows 8.
 Windows 8 was designed to be controlled via touch, mouse or keyboard and took on a more uniform look resembling Microsft's Windows Phone 8 operating system.

 Nintendo Wii U - Nintendo grabbed a lead over Microsoft and Sony by being the first to release the next generation gaming console - Wii U. Within a week of its release on Nov.
-18, about 400,000 units of Wii U flew off the shelves, even as rumors swirled that the console's CPU and GPU were slower than Xbox 360 and PlayStation 3.
+18, about 400,000 units of Wii U flew off the shelves, even as rumors swirled that the Samsung Galaxy S3 sold 10 million units in less than 2 months0.

 What do you think were the hottest technology stories of 2012?
 Let us know in the comments below.